 Figure 4: Send a message after you add attribution

-Also offer to send a sample of the finished work to the person if this is feasible.
+Also, offer to send a sample of the finished work to the person if this is feasible.
 Yes, sometimes it may not be feasible when you are doing client work that includes a non-disclosure agreement.
 The larger motive here is to inform the owner of the picture.